christianrowlands/wavedigger/README.md

 ### Real Apple WLOC API

 The application uses Apple's real WLOC API to query BSSID locations.
+This implementation is based on the research and protobuf definitions from the [apple-corelocation-experiments](https://github.com/acheong08/apple-corelocation-experiments) project.

 The API implementation:
 - Uses protobuf for communication with Apple's servers
 - Sends requests to `https://gs-loc.apple.com/clls/wloc`
 - Handles coordinate conversion (Apple uses int64 with 8 decimal places)